top of page

 2. Make the Custard

 In a medium bowl, whisk together the eggs, milk, heavy cream, granulated sugar, vanilla extract, and cinnamon until smooth.
-Pour the custard over the croissant pieces and toss gently to coat.
+Pour this custard over the croissant pieces and toss gently to coat.
 Let the mixture sit for 10 minutes, allowing the croissants to soak up the liquid.
 Stir occasionally to ensure even absorption.

 3. Add the Biscoff